 Attempted murder charges can arise in a variety of situations including fights that got too out of control.
 When individuals in Alabama who face attempted murder charges can potentially face a variety of punishments including extended prison sentences.
-Given the seriousness of the matter, it is crucial that individuals in the state of Alabama who face murder charges consult with an experienced criminal defense attorney.
+Given the seriousness of the matter, it is crucial that individuals in the state of Alabama who face murder charges consult with an experienced attempted murder lawyer.
 There are also some essential pieces of information that individuals must know about attempted murder charges in the state of Alabama.

 To be convicted of attempted murder charges in the state of Alabama, it must be demonstrated that an individual had the “intent to kill” another human being.
 In many situations, intent to kill can be particularly difficult to prove.
 While threatening someone with a deadly weapon can result in criminal charges, brandishing a deadly weapon alone is often not sufficient to demonstrate that an individual possessed the intent to kill.